Over 25 years of Health Economics at Monash University

 Information about undertaking a research degree at Monash can be found at: http://www.monash.edu/graduate-research

 There are two rounds each year for both international and domestic applicants: https://www.monash.edu/graduate-research/future-students/apply.
 Interested candidates should send an expression of interest to email@example.com and attach a full CV (including details of specific grades and transcripts if available) at least six weeks prior to the scholarship application closing dates.
-Suitable applicants will be sent an invitation to apply to submit with their online application.
+Those applicants who pass the expression of interest stage will be invited to submit a full scholarship application before the subsequent scholarship closing date.

 To express your interest in this opportunity please send your CV including details of two referees, a copy of your academic transcripts and grading scales and a 1-2 page cover letter which outlines your research skills, experience and why this PhD opportunity interests you to firstname.lastname@example.org.